blinkinput/blinkinput-ios/README.md

 ### <a name="imageReturnProcessor"></a> Image Return Processor

-The [`MBImageReturnProcessor`](http://blinkinput.github.io/blinkinput-ios/Classes/MBImageReturnProcessor.html) is used for obtaining dewarped (cropped and rotated) input images.
+The [`MBImageReturnProcessor`](http://blinkinput.github.io/blinkinput-ios/Classes/MBImageReturnProcessor.html) is used for obtaining input images.
 It simply saves the input image and makes it available after the scanning is done.

+The appearance of the input image depends on the context in which `MBImageReturnProcessor` is used.
+For example, when it is used within [`MBBlinkInputRecognizer`](#blinkInputRecognizer), simply the raw image of the scanning region is processed.
+When it is used within the [`Templating API`](#detectorTemplating), input image is dewarped (cropped and rotated).

 The image is returned as the raw [`MBImage`](http://blinkinput.github.io/blinkinput-ios/Classes/MBImage.html) type.
+Also, processor can be configured to [encode saved image to JPEG](http://blinkinput.github.io/blinkinput-ios/Classes/MBImageReturnProcessor.html).

 ### <a name="parserGroupProcessor"></a> Parser Group Processor

 The [`MBParserGroupProcessor`](http://blinkinput.github.io/blinkinput-ios/Classes/MBParserGroupProcessor.html) is the type of the processor that performs the OCR (*Optical Character Recognition*) on the input image and lets all the parsers within the group to extract data from the OCR result.
 The concept of `MBParser` is described in [the next](#parserConcept) section.